-Just this week, 6sqft published 20 underground and secret NYC locations you should check out. #4.: Roosevelt Island’s Small Pox Hospital and Cat Sanctuary…
+In February, 6sqft published 20 underground and secret NYC locations you should check out. #4.: Roosevelt Island’s Small Pox Hospital and Cat Sanctuary…

 The piece contains mostly minor inaccuracies and omissions, but one’s a doozy.
 And that’s apart from misspelling smallpox in the headline.